A00439749/django_api/README.md

 To run the file:
 Install `django`, `djangorestframework`
-Use the following command: `python manage.py runserver`
+Use the following command: `python manage.py runserver` to run the app